grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 #### Extra Queries

-You can add additonal queries using the `test.extraQueries` section.
+You can add additional queries using the `test.extraQueries` section.
 An extra query can have this format:

 ```yaml
 query: "<query string>",